-Carrie Fisher, Debbie Reynolds Memorial: Stars Wars’ R2D2 And Others Pay Tribute
+Carrie Fisher, Debbie Reynolds Memorial: ‘Stars Wars’ R2D2, Others Pay Tribute

 — Media News Now (@medianewsnow) March 15, 2017

-Not one to be left out, Carrie Fisher’s Star Wars co-star R2D2 came to the stage as well.
+Not one to be left out, Carrie Fisher’s Star Wars co-star, R2D2, came to the stage as well.
 Everyone’s favorite space robot “wept” until Todd Fisher knelt down to comfort him.

 #r2, ever the loyal soldier #CarrieFisher pic.twitter.com/IWqgGc5JNJ